 About Chef InSpec and Train Plugins

-Chef InSpec Plugins are optional software components that extend the capabilities
+Chef InSpec plugins are optional software components that extend the capabilities of InSpec.

-is a Plugin project that aims to generate Chef InSpec controls from
+inspec-iggy is a plugin project that aims to generate Chef InSpec controls from infrastructure-as-code files.

-infrastructure-as-code files.
-Plugins are distributed as RubyGems, and Chef InSpec
+Plugins are distributed as RubyGems, and Chef InSpec manages their installation.

-manages their installation.
-Chef InSpec Plugins always begin with the prefix
+Chef InSpec plugins always begin with the prefix ‘inspec-’.

 What can plugins do?